lookie2604/react_example/README.md

 In the directory of the PHP files, start the PHP server with the following call from the command prompt: php -S localhost:8000

+## Execution
+On first boot, the dependencies must be installed using the npm install command.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).